333fred/dotfiles_old/README.md

 * org-mode

 ## i3
 i3 config is located .i3/config.
-My i3 is themed to go with the Numix Theme, found here: https://numixproject.org/
+My i3 is themed to go with the Numix Theme, found here: https://numixproject.org/.
+I'm enabling the cinnamon-settings-daemon on startup to ensure my gtk theme settings are appropriately applied across all applications.

 ## DMenu
 Using dmenu-recent-aliases from: https://github.com/orschiro/dmenu-scripts-collection